Master of Science in Mechanical Engineering

 Regular attendance at Mechanical Engineering weekly Seminar Series is an integral part of full-time graduate studies for all Master's students.
 The seminars, held on Thursday afternoons, feature speakers from both inside and outside of Tufts.
 The seminars provide students and faculty with an opportunity to learn about the latest developments in mechanical engineering research and practice.

-All full-time mechanical engineering graduate students are required to register for the ME Seminar every semester.
-As part of this requirement, a student must pass the seminar course by attending at least 80% of the seminars in the semester.
+All full-time mechanical engineering graduate students are required to complete the ME Seminar course every semester.
+Passing the seminar requires attending at least 80% of the meetings in the semester.
 Students who pass the seminar will receive an "S" on their transcript; students who fail the seminar will receive a "U" on their transcript.
+Multiple unsatisfactory grades may impact academic standing in the graduate program.
+Please see the graduate handbook for more information.

 To complete the degree, the student should apply for graduation in SIS, print and fill out the Application for Graduation and submit the Graduate Exit Survey.